-'Output Channels' appears as a configuration item only if the Master Comms option is fitted and allows a Master Unit to write one (or more) of its points to one (or more) slaves' channels.
+For Master Comms, this feature allows a Master Unit to write one (or more) of its points to one (or more) slaves' channels.
 Figure 4.3.17a shows a typical configuration page.

 Figure 4.3.17a Typical output channel configuration page